EC463-Smart-Fridge/app-ui/docs/README_SOFTWARE.md

 main.py and LCD.py, you need to show that LCD.py is a module used by main.py.
 • Dev/build tool information: Package name and version info.
 For example, OpenCV 4.0.3 with Python 3.8.1, using CUDA Toolbox 10.0 and GCC 9.1 and CMake 3.14.2
-• How to install the project software stack from scratch (a blank hard drive / cloud instance) Please provide concise documentation on what installation software is needed, and how to build from source to binary as applicable.
-Example:
-• Debian Linux 9.1 into embedded system, with kernel patch to enable the USB controller
-• how to use CMake to cross-compile code, how to transfer binary into the target, how target autoruns binary, etc.
-• How to setup/startup cloud instance that collects and processes data from the embedded system